Community Sustainability Opportunities

 Hive & Seek

-The bee hive program is back and buzzing!
 The bee hive program provides native Australian bee hives to residents, promoting backyard biodiversity.
 Participants have to attend an informative session on bee care before receiving their hives.
 The initiative helps support local ecosystems and fosters a greener community.

 GOOF (Grow Our Own Food) Workshop